-Here are a few quick travel hacks for your next adventure!
+We’ve travelled a bit.
+Picked up some tips here and there.
+Learned from our mistakes (alot).
+So, here are a few quick travel hacks for your next adventure!

 We’ve taken many road trips and over the years, have worked out how to do it inexpensively without feeling like we’re missing out on anything along the way.
 Check out our 10 Ways to Plan a Budget Friendly Road Trip.

 This is an app which makes it easy to find accommodation, rentals, flights and even activities, and lay the itinerary out for all to see.
 Better yet, it makes it easy for people to come together, understand what their portion of the costs are AND have a really clear way to manage expenses.